 Fluid in a Microsoft 365 Teams tab

-The Teams and Fluid “Hello World” app shows you how to integrate a Fluid Framework application into a custom Microsoft 365 Teams tab.
-See also Using Fluid with Microsoft Teams.
+The Using Fluid with Microsoft Teams article shows you how to integrate a Fluid Framework application into a custom Microsoft 365 Teams tab.